 I don’t know that much about the culture, no song that represents the country for me (yet).

-Never been there, but I was close, never met anybody from there sadly.
+- Do I know somebody: never met anybody from there sadly

 First 3 letters of the name come from the word “Luxury” or “Deluxe” I guess, nice that they have a tram system and the public transport is for free, although the majority of people commute by a car from three different countries nearby.